-Experts strongly suggest taking or using these medications as early as you can to expedite the healing cycle.
-When your cold sore begins to crust over and form a scab, you might also try applying a moisturizing cream.
+Experts strongly suggest taking or using these medications as early as you can to speed up the healing cycle.

-Perhaps you’re interested in a complementary approach toward healing a cold sore.
-You have several options to choose from in this arena.
+If you’re interested in a complementary approach for healing a cold sore, you have several options to choose from.

-However, there’s insufficient data to support the routine use of these complementary therapies in treating cold sores.
-They should be discussed with your doctor before use, and shouldn’t replace more well-known treatment modalities.
+However, you should know that there is insufficient data to support the routine use of these complementary therapies in treating cold sores.
+You should discuss them with your doctor before use, and they shouldn’t replace more conventional treatments.

-Exercise caution when applying any new substances to your skin.
-Reactions, like irritant and allergic contact dermatitis, have been known to occur from some of these treatments.
+Use caution when applying any new substances to your skin.
+Reactions like irritation and allergic contact dermatitis have been known to occur from some of these treatments.

 Apple cider vinegar